-A pro player gives a step by step break down of how to turn a double play, and how to avoid getting taken out by the base runner.
-Written for second basemen.
+TX Rangers infielder Doug Bernier gives a step-by-step break down of how to turn a double play (and how to avoid getting taken out by the base runner!).

 How to Turn a Double Play